barryvdh/laravel-ide-helper/README.md

 ```bash
 php artisan ide-helper:generate
 ```

-> Note: `bootstrap/compiled.php` has to be cleared first, so run `php artisan clear-compiled` before generating.

 This will generate the file `_ide_helper.php` which is expected to be additionally parsed by your IDE for autocomplete.
 You can use the config `filename` to change its name.